Last updated: October 26, 2021

 Read time: 4 Minutes

-DOM Invader is a tool that makes it much quicker and easier to testing for DOM-based cross-site scripting (DOM XSS) vulnerabilities.
+DOM Invader is a tool that makes it much quicker and easier to test for DOM-based cross-site scripting (DOM XSS) vulnerabilities.
 It comes preinstalled as an extension in Burp's embedded Chromium browser.

 You access all of DOM Invader's features via two custom tabs the browser's DevTools panel: